grifferz/pah-irc/README.md

     Where a channel will not be required, just saying one or two numbers (without the "play" prefix) is an acceptable shortcut.

+*   `pronoun <pronoun>`

+    By default the bot uses the "their" pronoun:

+    ```
+    <PAH> dutchie: A game is active!
+We're just waiting on **dave2** to make their
+          play.
+    …
+    <PAH> 3 people just played!
+We're just waiting on **dg** to make their play.
+    ```

+    If you would prefer for the bot to use a different pronoun in relation to you, use this command to set it.
+This will apply in all games that you are in.

 ## Installation

 You can find the dependencies in the **cpanfile**, but you may find it simpler